-Casual Academic Teaching in the School of Life and Environmental Sciences
+Casual Academic Teaching in the School of LES

 The School of Life, Environmental Sciences (LES) encompasses a wide range of disciplines from biomedical science to environmental management.
 These two fields are at the ends of a continuum, which has at its central point the biology of living organisms.
 We aspire to be Australia's best school of life and environment, known for outstanding teaching and research at the cutting edge of the interface between the physical, biological and environmental sciences.

 Casual Academic Staff members are an important part of the school’s teaching program.
 Casual academic staff help the School to maintain a high quality in teaching and learning and to satisfy students’ learning requirements for units and courses and increase flexibility in subject offerings.

 You are encouraged to apply if you believe you have the qualifications and capability to work within our teaching team in the following study areas:

 |Forensic science||Geelong (Waurn Ponds)|

 |Sustainable Regional Development||Melbourne (Burwood)|

 You are able to express your interest in casual teaching with the School of Life and Environmental Sciences through our online application.